 Heating and cooling degree days are metrics of energy demand associated with the variation of mean temperature across space and time.
 Growing degree days are metrics of agricultural output, also as a function of mean temperature.
 The computation of degree days involves certain threshold temperatures, e.g., 65°F for heating and cooling degree days.
 These thresholds are referred to as base temperatures.

-While NCDC utilizes 65°F as the base temperature for the standard calculation of heating and cooling degree days, NCDC's climate normal products include alternative computations of heating and cooling degree days for various base temperatures.
+While NCDC utilizes 65°F as the base temperature for the standard calculation of heating and cooling degree days, the Climate Normals products include alternative computations of heating and cooling degree days for various base temperatures.
 In addition, growing degree days are computed for various crop-specific base temperatures.
 These Climate Normals products can be obtained using any of the access mechanisms described above.

 How can I obtain Climate Normals for other weather elements such as dew point temperature, sea level pressure, and wind?